UMD-INST377/Group-Project-Base/README.md

 # Known Bugs and Future Development
 ### Bugs:
+* DELETE query randomly began failing before submission
+* Did not have time to add a log out button on each page.
+Right now it is only on the accounts page
 * About Page: Forms don't always remember user input
 * Saved Page: Resolve any race conditions related to session storage
 * Solve existing undefined errors in Express routes